yumegel2/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/documentation-stakeholders_epic.md

-"Create High-Quality Project Documentation That Meets Stakeholder Needs"
+Epic 1B:"Create High-Quality Project Documentation That Meets Stakeholder Needs"

 Description: The objective of this epic is to create high-quality project documentation that meets stakeholder needs.
 This documentation may include project plans, status reports, user manuals, and other project-related documents.
 The purpose of this documentation is to ensure that stakeholders have the information they need to understand the project's progress, outcomes, and impact.